 Each week, we’ll take a look at how the Detroit Lions rookies fared in the prior week’s game along with their overall stats and trends for the season.

-OT LaAdrian Waddle (undrafted, Texas Tech): Waddle was inactive for the Lions.
+OT LaAdrian Waddle (undrafted, Texas Tech): Waddle was inactive for Sunday’s game.